adam-blakeney/P1-Meditation-Malta/README.md

 What are the services that company provide?
 Where/when are they available?
-How do i avail of them?
+How do I avail of them?

 these are vary baisic questions but are of uptmost importance for a user looking for such a service and are often over looked.